Quakers are a community of seekers with diverse beliefs. We seek meaningful life, an accepting community, and doing good in the world.

 We are Quakers of all kinds — Christian Quakers, nontheist Quakers, Buddhist Quakers, and more — gathered in a circle around our 400-year old practice and our common quest to better live love.

-- Quebec City Worship Group, first Sunday of the month at 11 AM in old Quebec
+- Quebec City Worship Group, first Sunday of the month at 11 AM in person in old Quebec.

-- South Shore Worship Group may soon form, likely in Saint-Lambert.
+- South Shore Worship Group may form soon after the pandemic, likely in Saint-Lambert.
 Contact us for updates.

 Quakers believe that if you want to find out what God has to say, you need to listen.
 And so we spend a lot of time listening in quiet prayer.
 That quiet prayer time, which can happen anytime, anywhere, is the heart of the Quaker religious experience.

 What to Expect in Quaker Meeting for Worship

 If you are going to go into Quaker Meeting for the first time, first of all, congratulations.
 So you walk in, sit down, be quiet.
 What to expect when you’re there, besides just “go with the flow” is different things depending on where you are.

 What Should I Wear?

 Unlike some other churches, you don’t need to dress up with suit and tie or a fancy dress.
 Most of the folks come in jeans, t-shirts, or shorts/t-shirts.
 Whatever you’re comfortable in.
 Should I Bring My Kids?